-- Sweeten coffee: Add some crushed, clean eggshells to your coffee grounds when brewing a pot.
+1. Make better coffee.
+Add some crushed, clean eggshells to the basket of your coffee maker along with your ground coffee.
 They’ll cut the acidic taste, and leave you with a sweeter cuppa joe.

-- Garbage disposal cleaner: Put a handful of shells in your garbage disposal and run it with a steady stream of hot water to remove grease and food buildup.
+3. Clean your garbage disposal.
+Put a handful of shells in your smelly garbage disposal and run it with a steady stream of hot water to remove grease and food buildup.

-- Seedling starters: This is another great use for intact eggshell halves, and you don’t even have to wash them.
-Put them back into the container and fill them with a good seed-starting mix.
+5. Start seeds indoors.
+Eggshells make great seed starters, and you don’t even have to wash them.
+Put them back into the container and fill them with a good soil-less mix.
 Plant your seeds, mist with water, and cover loosely with a leftover produce bag.
-Keep the soil moist, and remove the bag when seedlings begin to emerge.
-When you’re ready to transplant to the garden, simply give the shells a gentle squeeze and plant them — shell and all — in your garden bed.
-You’ll be giving them a nice fertilizer boost at the same time.
+You can plant them shell and all in the garden once they have a set of true leaves.

 6. Clean your hummingbird feeder.
 To clean a hummingbird feeder without harming the birds, empty the feeder, then add crushed eggshells.
 Fill the feeder halfway with warm water and shake it vigorously.
 The shells will act as an abrasive, removing any mold or other gunk.